azallb/azallb.github.io/_pages/about.md

   - /about.html
 ---

 Hi !
-I'm Azal and this page was designed to organize and showcase my work, mostly academic, cumulated over the course of my studies. <br>
+I'm Azal and this page was designed to organize and showcase my work, mostly academic, cumulated over the course of my studies, and details about my research so far. <br>
 You can find old blog articles on my sound-related [Facebook page](https://www.facebook.com/melomanelibre/) (now inactive), also available by clicking the Facebook icon on the sidebar.

 About Me